Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 Notre Dame Stats and Trends

-- This year, the Fighting Irish won ATS in their only game as an underdog of 2.5 points or more.

-- Notre Dame's games this year have gone over the total in three out of four opportunities (75%).
+- Notre Dame's games this season have hit the over on three of four set point totals (75%).

-- Notre Dame is 1-2 against the spread and 3-0 overall when the team amasses more than 298.7 yards.
+- When Notre Dame piles up over 298.7 yards, the team is 1-2 against the spread and 3-0 overall.

 - This season the Fighting Irish have five turnovers, four fewer than the Bearcats have takeaways (9).